 Career Highlights

-- Entering 37th Season
+- Entering 38th Season

-- 8x NAIA National Tournament Appearance
+- 10x NAIA National Tournament Appearance

 - 4x MSC Coach of the Year (2000, 2021, 2023, 2024)

 Coach Tan says one of the most rewarding aspects of being a coach is seeing his players become champions, a reward he has enjoyed many times.
-Under his leadership, Patriot teams won the District 32 championship in 1993 and 1994; the KIAL in 1993, 1994, 1995 and 1996; the Mid-South Conference in 1998 and 2000; and the KWIC in 1998 and 2000.
+Under his leadership, Patriot teams won the District 32 championship in 1993 and 1994; the KIAC in 1993, 1994, 1995 and 1996; the Mid-South Conference in 1998 and 2000; and the KWIC in 1998 and 2000.

 Mr. Tan's excellence as a coach has also frequently been recognized.
 In 1993 and 1996, both the KIAC and District 32 honored him as Coach of the Year.
-The Mid-South Conference did the same in 1998 and 1999.
-Then in 2003, after his men's team won Region 11, he was named the Region 11 Coach of the Year.
+The Mid-South Conference did the same in 1998 and 1999 before honoring him again in 2000, 2021, 2023, and 2024.
+In 2003, after his men's team won Region 11, he was named the Region 11 Coach of the Year.

-Tan has led either men's or women's teams to the NAIA National Championships in 1998, 1999, 2003, 2016, 2017 and 2018.
+Tan has led either men's or women's teams to the NAIA National Championships in 1998, 1999, 2003, 2016, 2017, 2018, 2021, 2022, 2023, 2024, 2025, and 2026.

 Coach Tan comments, "UC is the perfect place to coach.
 We strive every day to meet the mission of the college and that is to be exemplary in all of our undertakings.
 We continue to attract very good people into our program.
 I feel that I am a player's coach.
 I serve my players on and off the court to ensure that they succeed.
 We ensure that all players are treated fairly and that each one is given an opportunity to contribute to the success of our program.
 The honor of working with some very good people who will humble you with their willingness to do their best is amazing."